axibase/atsd/administration/migration/cluster.md

 Log in to ATSD and open the **SQL** tab.

-Execute the following query to count rows for one of the key metrics.
+Count rows for one of the key metrics.

 ```sql
 SELECT COUNT(*) FROM mymetric